webysther/as3rpclib/README.md

  * Renaun Erickson
  * Carlos Rovira

-This code use part of:
+This code use part of as3corelib in json-rpc:

  * [as3corelib (com.adobe.serialization.json.*)](https://github.com/mikechambers/as3corelib)